 What happens after the interview?

-For the following courses will we will make a decision on your application based on the information in your UCAS application.
-Your personal statement is very important and your qualifications should include a relevant creative subject.
+For the following courses we will usually be able to make a decision on your application based on the information in your UCAS application.
+If you are taking or have already got relevant qualifications then we may not need to see a portfolio.
+Your personal statement is very important and your qualifications must include a relevant creative subject.

 - BA (Hons) Interior Architecture and Design